ranjithprabhuk/news-tweet-ai-agent/README.md

   - **cron**: Cron expression for scheduling

 - **logging**: Logging configuration

   - **level**: Log level (error, warn, info, debug)
   - **saveToFile**: Whether to save logs to a file
   - **filePath**: Path to the log file

+- **skipAlphaVantageApi**: Whether to skip fetching news from AlphaVantage API

 ## API Endpoints